 The AML is a disorder in which myeloid blasts (precursor of myeloid cells) start dividing without control.
 The abnormal blasts get crowded in the red bone marrow and peripheral blood causing a reduction in the number of normal blood cells.
 The AML cells can spread quickly to different organs like liver, spleen, and lymph nodes.
 Pathologically AML is defined as the presence of >/=20% myeloid blasts in the bone marrow or peripheral blood.
 Presence of <20% of myeloid blasts is defined as myelodysplastic syndrome (MDS).

-- Individuals who have been treated with certain chemotherapeutic drugs such as alkylating agents, platinum drugs, or topoisomerase II inhibitors are at higher risk of developing AML later, typically about 8 years after chemotherapy.
+Individuals who have been treated with certain chemotherapeutic drugs such as alkylating agents, platinum drugs, or topoisomerase II inhibitors are at higher risk of developing AML later, few years after chemotherapy.

-Following are some common signs and symptoms of AML, which may help in early diagnosis if attended appropriately:
+Following are some common signs and symptoms of AML:

 - Unexplained weight loss